Kenton High School (Kenton, Ohio)

 Kenton High School is a public high school in Kenton, Ohio.
 It is the only high school in the Kenton City Schools district.
 Their mascot are the Wildcats.
 They are members of the Western Buckeye League.
+The school offers coursework in all standard subjects like Math, Science, Social Studies and English, but also features a unique blend of elective courses including Conservation Science, Agricultural Education, Health Science & Technology, Information Technology, Business, Manufacturing, fine arts, broadcasting & journalism, and many more.

 Football championships

 The Kenton High School football team won the state championship in 2001 and 2002, were the state runner-up in 2003 and 2011, and placed in the "final four" in 2013 and 2014.